K. Ancrum

 Kayla M. Ancrum (born June 15, 1991) is an American author of young adult speculative fiction.
 She debuted with The Wicker King (2017).
-Her fourth novel Icarus (2024) was shortlisted for a Lambda Literary Award.
+Her fourth novel Icarus (2024) won a Lambda Literary Award, while her fifth novel The Corruption of Hollis Brown (2025) won a Mythopoeic Award.

 Early life

 Ancrum was born in Maryland and grew up in Chicago.
 She began writing at age 12.
 She initially studied Fashion Merchandising at Dominican University before switching to English and Creative Writing, graduating in 2013.

 Career

-Ancrum got her start writing on Tumblr in 2010s and would write during class.
-Upon graduating from university, she signed her first book deal with Macmillan Publishers, through which she published her debut novel The Wicker King in 2017.
+Upon graduating from Dominican University, Ancrum signed her first book deal with Macmillan Publishers, through which she published her debut novel The Wicker King in 2017.
 She originally wrote the story for a friend "who felt alone in his bi identity".
+School Library Journal reviewer Cary Frostick called it a "haunting and provocative read that will keep teens riveted."

 This was followed in 2019 by Ancrum's second novel The Weight of the Stars, a lesbian science fiction romance.
 The Weight of the Stars was a 2019 Locus magazine pick.
 Ancrum wrote her first two novels in a "vignette" format.

-Published in 2021 via Imprint (Macmillan), Ancrum wrote a thriller retelling of J. M. Barrie's Peter Pan titled Darling, set in contemporary Chicago.
+Ancrum's third novel, published in 2021 via Imprint (Macmillan), was a thriller retelling of J. M. Barrie's Peter Pan titled Darling, set in contemporary Chicago.

-Announced in 2022, HarperTeen acquired the rights to publish Ancrum's fourth novel Icarus, a reimagining of the titular Greek myth as a modern queer coming-of-age story.
-Icarus was shortlisted for a Lambda Literary Award in the Young Adult category and appeared on the Publishers Weekly list of best books of 2024.
+Announced in 2022, HarperTeen acquired the rights to publish Ancrum's fourth novel Icarus, a reimagining of the titular Greek myth as a modern queer coming-of-age story, in 2024.
+Icarus won a Lambda Literary Award in the Young Adult category, appeared on the Publishers Weekly list of best books of 2024, and was a finalist for a Cybils Award for Fiction.
+In a starred review for BookPage, Mariel Fechik called the book "a beautiful representation of queer love and a sharp, artful subversion of the original Greek Mythos."

+In 2025, HarperCollins published Ancrum's fifth novel The Corruption of Hollis Brown, a queer ghost story set in small town Michigan.
+It was longlisted for the National Book Award for Young People's Literature and nominated for a Los Angeles Times Book Prize in the Young Adult Literature category.
+Allie Stevens of School Library Journal described the novel as "a profoundly beautiful, achingly romantic journey."

+Ancrum's sixth novel Adam, Mine., a dual-perspective retelling of Frankenstein, is forthcoming from HarperCollins in September 2026.